 Managing Partner: Educational Leadership and Development, Governance and Strategy

 Phil Cummins is an educator by trade and conviction.
 For over three decades, he's been teaching, thinking, writing, speaking, and leading in schools and tertiary institutions all over the world.
-Phil is an Associate Professor of Education and Enterprise at Alphacrucis College, Adjunct Associate Professor of Education at the University of Tasmania, Managing Director at CIRCLE – The Centre for Innovation, Research, Creativity and Leadership in Education, and MD Global Advice at dISC – digitally Integrated Student Communities.
+Phil is an Associate Professor of Education and Enterprise at Alphacrucis College, Managing Director at CIRCLE – The Centre for Innovation, Research, Creativity and Leadership in Education, and MD Global Advice at dISC – digitally Integrated Student Communities.
 He's a member of a range of professional associations and has been awarded a Fellowship of the Institute of Managers and Leaders Australia and New Zealand.
 Phil has formed a view that an education for character, competency and wellness is the reason why we do “school”; it’s the whole work of a school.

 Partner: Community Education, Engagement and Healing